canjs/canjs/index.md

 {% endhighlight %}

 The function is called back with the `HTMLElement` as the first argument.
-This can be useful to initialize functionality on an element within the view.
+This is useful to initialize functionality on an element within the view.
 This is so common that EJS supports [ES5 arrow functions](http://wiki.ecmascript.org/doku.php?id=strawman:arrow_function_syntax) that get passed the NodeList wrapped element.
 Using jQuery, this lets you write